antoniohof/edit_wars/content/about.md

 aboutmethodology_en: >-
   The first iteration of the project is based on data analysis of propaganda narratives created and reproduced by the Russian digital media from January to July 2022.
-By using GDELT Global Difference Graph (GDG) databases, we analyzed more than 250,000 newsheaders of Russian-language media publications.
-We used machine learning tools (in particular, the BERTopic algorithm) to thematically clusterize data and to obtain relevant topics with the dynamics of their change.
-Additionally, we also applied Tableau to discover typical words and phrases of propaganda.
-Finally, we extracted word connections in headlines and visualized the resulting network graph using Spacy library.\

-  The methodology we developed allows us to replicate the results of our study and contains algorithms for working with the data.
+The methodology we developed allows us to replicate the results of our research and contains algorithms for working with data from the source to the end result.
 We encourage stakeholders to use it as a basis for their own research on propaganda narratives.

   **\